January 21, 1990: The day John McEnroe was defaulted from the Australian Open

 Unlike the other Grand Slam tournaments, the Australian Open (first known as the Australasian Championships and, later, the Australian Championships) had changed locations several times over the years.
 In fact, the event switched cities every year before it settled in Melbourne in 1972, and no fewer than five Australian cities had hosted the event at least three times: Melbourne, Sydney, Adelaide, Brisbane and Perth.
 The event was held on grass at the Kooyong Stadium, in a wealthy eastern suburb of Melbourne.
 Its timing had changed several times as well, between early December and January, going from being the first Grand Slam of the year to being the last.
 Until 1982, many of the best players skipped the Australian Open, mainly because of the remoteness, and the low prize money, but then, with the triumph of Wilander, the dynamic changed.
 The tournament’s board made big efforts to become as prestigious as the other Grand Slams, which ended up with the event moving to a new location in 1988, at Flinders Park (later known as Melbourne Park), switching from grass to hard courts, and displaying the first-ever centre court equipped with a retractable roof.
 Prizes increased as well, and it wasn’t long before the tournament became many player’s favourite Grand Slam

-In January 1990, John McEnroe was back in the top five, which he had left in June 1986, for less than six months.
-After several years without any remarkable results, he had reached the Wimbledon semi-finals in 1989, and if he was not one of the main favourites at the Australian Open, the experts were keeping an eye on him.
-The lefty from New York cruised through his first three rounds, but in the fourth round, Pernfors was causing him trouble.
-The Swede was only ranked No 63 at the time, but he had proven in the past that, on a good day, he could challenge the best players in the world.
+In January 1990, John McEnroe was back in the top 5, which he had left in June 1986.
+After a few years without any big results, the American had reached the Wimbledon semi-finals in 1989, and although he was not one of the main favourites at the Australian Open, the experts were keeping an eye on him.
+The left-hander from New York cruised through his first three rounds, but in the fourth round, Pernfors was causing him trouble.
+The Swede was only ranked No 63 at the time, but he had proven in the past that, on a good day, he could challenge any of the top players in the world.